shayanrsh/shayanrsh/README.md

 - 👋 Hi, I’m @shayanrsh
-- 👀 I’m interested in Data Science
+- 👀 I’m a recent graduate with a Master's degree in Data Science.
+I'm passionate about leveraging data to extract insights and solve real-world problems.
-- 🌱 I’m currently learning required skills from datacamp
+- 🌱 I’m currently improving my skills and on the lookout for opportunities to kick-start my career in this dynamic field
-- 📫 Feel free to contact me on Linkedin or X (Tweeter)
+- 📫 Feel free to contact me on Linkedin or X (Twitter)

 <!---
 shayanrsh/shayanrsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.